sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ##New Features:

-#####ADJUSTMENTS:
+#####Adjustments:

-######RGB 2 HSV + HSV 2 RGB
+######RGB to HSV + HSV to RGB

-Two new nodes were added to convert values between HSV & RGB.
+Two new nodes were added to Layerstakc & Nodegraph to convert values between HSV & RGB.

 #####NODEGRAPH:

 ######Transition Node
-A node to add detail to mask edges
+A node to add detail to mask edges.
+This Node is only available in the Nodegraph.

 ######Transform Coordinates 3D
 A node to transform object coordinates such as Position + Normal.
+All Extension Pack Procedurals now have a 'Transform Coordinate' Handle in the Nodegraph to attach this to.

-Many Extension Pack Procedurals have this built in but this node can be used as a central control hub to modify multiple nodes at once.
+Many Extension Pack Procedurals already have Scale/offset/Rotatuion options built in but this can be used as a central control hub to modify multiple nodes at once.

 ######Transform Coordinates UV
 A node to transform object UV Coordinates.
+All Extension Pack Procedurals now have a 'Transform Coordinate' Handle in the Nodegraph to attach this to.

-Many Extension Pack Procedurals have this built in but this node can be used as a central control hub to modify multiple nodes at once.
+Many Extension Pack Procedurals already have Scale/offset/Rotatuion options built in but this can be used as a central control hub to modify multiple nodes at once.
+Attaching this Node to a procedural will give the same effect as activating 'UV Space' in the Procedural Options.

 ######Material Regions

-Four new nodes were added as part of the implementation of 'Material Regions'.
+New nodes were added as part of the implementation of 'Material Regions'.
 Material Region Base, Material Region, Material Region Pass Through and Material Region Value Selector.

+Different Material Region Presets for different workflows (Roughness/Reflectance, Metallness/Roughness, Glossiness) are available.

 Material Regions are a powerful way to layer different materials on top of each other, provide a logical grouping in the Nodegraph and giving the user maximum control over each part of the material.
 Other than Layered Shaders performance is kept high by only passing a 'finished' channel to one shader